 - The main purpose of the event will be to provide research training for doctoral, post-doctoral or early career researchers.

-- The event will fit into one of the formats clarified under About Us.
+- The event will incorporate components clarified under About Us.

 - The event must have a clear thematic and/or methodological focus and defined learning outcomes.

 - Institutions proposing the event must be able to demonstrate how the event will be organised and funded.
 Note that ARTIS is unable to provide funding for events.

 - ARTIS selection will give priority to capacity-building events or research training that addresses specific, local, regional or national needs which are otherwise not well met.

 What ARTIS will contribute to successful applications

 - ARTIS will appoint two representatives from its Steering Board or Board of Associates, who will be research-training specialists with appropriate expertise, to provide academic/curricular support during the planning phase.
 Support will vary, depending on needs, but may include a review of the event programme to ensure that key aspects of research training and local needs are addressed, assistance with the planning of sessions, or recommendation of appropriate primary and secondary resources and reading material.

 - ARTIS will identify appropriate specialists from its Steering Board or Board of Associates who may serve as external speakers/trainers.
 Note that attendance of ARTIS associates at events must be funded by the organisers.

 - ARTIS will publicise the event on its website, through mailing lists, social media networks, etc.

 - ARTIS can provide a web space for video recordings and other materials associated with the event, provided the necessary authorisation is secured from relevant parties.